 Murder at 1600 has this happen at the end of the film, with a disgraced Secret Service agent protecting the President from his National Security Advisor.
 It was a weird movie.

-In a manner of speaking, this is how Randy Quaid saves the Earth in Independence Day.
-By flying his plane into the "barrel" of a Death Ray and causing it backfire into the ship.
+In a manner of speaking, this is how Randy Quaid saves the Earth in Independence Day, by flying his plane into the "barrel" of a Death Ray and causing it to backfire into the ship.